larzeitlin/simple-flashcards/README.md

 It's just a single page flashcard app.
-No magic, no DB, no sign-in, no persistence, all client side.
+No sign-in, no persistence, all client side.

 [play with it here!](https://larzeitlin.github.io/simple-flashcards/index.html)